Zylox/Programmable-Robot-Simulation/README.md

 * "turnSensor X" - This will turn your sensor by X degrees.
 Sensor is located at the center of your bot.
 					Randomness is added at each step.
 				   Positive values turn right, negative turn left.
 * "sense" - This executes a sensor reading.
-The value is returned to you in your state object under sensorReading Randomness is added to the final value found.
+The distance to the nearest object in the direction the sensor is facing is returned to you in your state object under sensorReading
+			Randomness is added to the final value found.
 * "finished" - this tells the program you are done.
 Your bot will not update after this command.
 * no command or "update" - does nothing this cycle, returns to update next cycle.